 Figure 6.
-Marine Corps take-rates for REDUX/bonus: 2001 to 2011a a. \Through September 2011.
+Marine Corps take-rates for REDUX/bonus: 2001 to 2011a

 CNA has been conducting an extensive education campaign about retirement choice since 2002.
 Each year, in addition to this paper, we provide CDs with a retirement choice calculator to Marines attending the General Officer Symposium, the Executive Offsite, the Commander's Course, the Sergeant Major of the Marine Corps' Symposium, and various senior enlisted symposiums and conferences.
-The retirement choice calculator also is available on CNA's website.
-(Go to www.cna.org and search for retirement choice.)
+The retirement choice calculator also is available on CNA's website (go to www.cna.org and search for "retirement choice").

-Since 2007, in an attempt to further educate, the Marine Corps has issued MARADMINs annually that reinforce the Commander's responsibility to
+In an attempt to further educate, the Marine Corps has issued MARADMINs annually since 2007, which reinforce the Commander's responsibility to:

-- ensure that all affected Marines receive appropriate counseling about this choice; - certify that Marines electing REDUX/bonus are recommended and qualified to continue to 20 years of service; and - verify that a CO, XO, or sergeant major witness the election in block 13 of the DD form 2839.
-15
+- Ensure that all affected Marines receive appropriate counseling about this choice - Certify that Marines electing REDUX/bonus are recommended and qualified to continue to 20 years of service - Verify that a CO, XO, or sergeant major witnessed the election in block 13 of the DD form 2839.